ozchamo/YAKKO/README.md

 See above.
 I've happily succeeded with a 4 core/8 thread server from 2009, a Sun Ultra 27!
 It may well be the only Sun box in the Universe running OpenShift :)
 - Is it AUTOMATIC?
 Yes, after you master the basics.
 Who doesn't want to rebuild OCP all the time?
+- Do you have to really deploy HAProxy on the box?
+It's more than a convenience.
+HAProxy bridges the virtual network so that both the OCP host and other hosts on your network can talk to the cluster in the same way and through the 'public' network.
 - Lots of stuff I haven't thought off, so leave your comments!

 ## MY OWN EXPERIENCE AND FINAL WORDS